-Primum non Nocere or first, do no harm.
-This is a principle that everyone should agree with.
+Primum non Nocere means First, do no harm.
+This is a principle that seems to go without saying, yet isn’t as widely practiced as we might assume.
 No doctor sets out to do harm to a patient.
 Yet, we discover that harm does occur.
-Depression and anxiety can bring about self-harm.
 There are unintended consequences of many pharmaceutical drugs that can bring about harm.
-Even natural remedies, if not prescribed or dosed correctly, can bring about harm.
+Side effects such as depression and anxiety can bring about self-harm.
+Even natural remedies, if not prescribed or dosed correctly, can potentially bring about harm.

-Many herbs, labeled as “toxic” in specific doses, can be used in low doses or homeopathically, to stimulate the body back to proper design and function without any threat or harm.
+A variety of herbs, labeled as “toxic” in higher doses, can be used in low doses or homeopathically, to stimulate the body back to proper design and function without any threat or harm.
 If a medicine is used to stimulate the body, rather than taking over function, there is little or no harm that occurs.
 When we change diet and lifestyle, there is no harm, just a restoration to better function.

-With any form of treatment, there can be aggravations (seemingly negative responses to a treatment), say with homeopathy or hydrotherapy that may not always feel like healing but they often have to occur in the healing process.
-The body is not harmed, rather it is a positive step towards healing, as the body has to be allowed to react and discharge.
-That discharge can come in the form of fevers, diarrhea, skin eruptions, tears and in some cases anger.
+With any form of treatment, there can be aggravations (seemingly negative responses to a treatment) that may not initially feel like healing but they have to occur in the healing process.
+The body is not harmed-- rather it is a positive step towards healing, as the body has to be allowed to react and discharge.
+That discharge can come in the form of fevers, diarrhea, skin eruptions, tears, and in some cases anger or even laughter.
 It’s the body’s response and reaction to the treatment in order to remove waste and build-up in the body.
 There is no harm to the body, assuming the discharge is allowed to complete its course.

-No doctor enters the medical profession with an intent to harm.
-Vitalistic treatments and methods should be stimulating to the patient in order to be restored to the body’s design and function.
+Vitalistic treatments and methods are uniquely designed to be stimulating, not harmful, to the patient in order to restore the body’s design and function.